 - Tap "Edit" or the ellipsis (•••) at the top, choose "Select Messages," and then either hit "Read All" at the bottom or check one or more chats and tap "Read" instead.
 (You could already do this before iOS 16.)

-As in iOS 16 and iPadOS 16, the Messages app for macOS 13 Ventura lets you mark messages as unread.
+As in iOS 16, the Messages app for macOS 13 Ventura lets you mark messages as unread.
 Just right-click (or Control-click) on the read chat from the conversations list, and click "Mark as Unread."

 To mark unread messages as read, you do the same thing: Right-click (or Control-click) on the unread chat from the conversations list and click "Mark as Read."